 At Bewick Bridge we aim:

-- to promote behaviour that cultivates and supports a positive learning culture in which children can succeed and excel
+to promote pro-social behaviour that cultivates and supports a positive learning culture in which children can succeed and excel

-- children must be aware of what is expected of them
+● children will be aware of what is expected of them

-- problems will be dealt with consistently and fairly
+● challenges will be dealt with consistently and needs will be supported empathically

-- all staff are responsible for being good role models and in encouraging responsible behaviour from all children at all times
+● all staff will be good role models and will encourage responsible behaviour from all children at all times

-- strategies for promoting good behaviour and for dealing with unacceptable behaviour must be consistent throughout the school
+● strategies for promoting pro-social behaviour and for dealing with anti-social behaviour will be consistent throughout the school

 Our Agreed Approach